gameshowstudio/gameshowstudio.github.io/press/index.md

 ![sound pane](/images/press/sound-effect-mixers.png){:width="300px"}

-There are also sounds and music that play automatically during the [Timed Round](/help/timedround).
+Sound effects and music also play automatically during the [Timed Round](/help/timedround).

-For more information about music that's available to be played in the app, check out the [Music page](/help/music).
-Music is also played when certain screens are displayed on the TV, as described on the [TV page](/help/tv).
+For more information about the music that is available to play in the app, check out the [Music page](/help/music).
+Music is also played when certain screens are displayed on the TV, such as title cards.
 Sets of round rules also have music associated with them, as described on the [Round Rules page](/help/roundrules).

 All of the music and sound effects in the app were created by the developer and his brother.
-These tracks help to provide an immersive game show feeling while playing.

 ### TV Integration

-Game Show Studio is designed to work with or without a TV, which, when connected, displays scores and timers, adding to the “Studio” feel.
-When connected to a TV, sound effects and music are routed to the TV.
+Game Show Studio is designed to work with or without a TV, which, when connected, displays scores and timers, adding to the “Studio” experience.
+When connected to a TV, sound effects and music are played from the TV.
 All of the necessary information to host a game is displayed on the host’s screen, making the additional display optional.

 Check out the [TV page](/help/tv) for more information.